A roadmap for the atmospheric characterization of terrestrial exoplanets with JWST

 \section{Abstract}

 Ultra-cool dwarf stars are abundant, long-lived, and uniquely suited to enable the atmospheric study of transiting terrestrial companions with JWST.
-Amongst them, the most prominent is the M8.5V star TRAPPIST-1 and its seven planets, which have been the favored targets of eight JWST Cycle 1 programs.
-While Cycle 1 observations have started to yield preliminary insights into the planets\citep{Greene2023,Zieba2023}, they have also revealed that their atmospheric exploration requires a better understanding of their host star\citep{Lim2023}.
-Here, we propose a roadmap to characterize the TRAPPIST-1 system---and others like it---in an efficient and robust manner.
-We notably recommend that---although more challenging to schedule---multi-transit windows\citep{dewit2016,deWit2018} be prioritized to constrain stellar heterogeneities and gather up to 2$\times$ more transits per JWST hour spent.
-We conclude that in such systems planets cannot be studied in isolation by small programs, thus large-scale community-supported programs should be supported to enable the efficient and robust exploration of terrestrial exoplanets in the JWST era.
+Amongst them, the most prominent is the M8.5V star TRAPPIST-1 and its seven planets.
+While JWST Cycle 1 observations have started to yield preliminary insights into the planets, they have also revealed that their atmospheric exploration requires a better understanding of their host star.
+Here, we propose a roadmap to characterize the TRAPPIST-1 system---and others like it---in an efficient and robust manner with JWST.
+We notably recommend that---although more challenging to schedule---multi-transit windows be prioritized to mitigate the effects of stellar activity and gather up to twice more transits per JWST hour spent.
+We conclude that, for such systems, planets cannot be studied in isolation by small programs, but rather need large-scale, jointly space- and ground-based initiatives to fully exploit the capabilities of JWST for the exploration of terrestrial planets.